4-IA/4-IA/README.md

     </td>
   </tr>
 </table>
-Telegram Group Bot - Several useful code snippets that you can use to study Python
+Several useful code snippets that you can use to study Python

 ---